 Jarett went to a small church in a small town.
 The kids he attended kindergarten with were the same kids he graduated with, maybe 90 in all.
 He played varsity basketball and soccer for -- wait for it -- Pleasant High School.
 The school chose as its team mascot the Spartan, as if to offset the un-intimidating sound of the “Pleasant” part of its name.
 “The Pleasant Spartans!”
 Jarett says, grinning.

-He’s a lot like his father, he says, and his son, Micah, is a lot like him.
+He’s a lot like his father, he says, and his son, Micah, a college student at Cedarville, is a lot like him.
 “My dad was always very affectionate, very encouraging, simple in his tastes, never flashy.
 We spent a lot of time fishing, canoeing, raising chickens, and working outside together.
-I think of Dad, and I think of chopping wood, the smell of leather, Louis L’Amour books, and all that.
+I think of Dad, and I think of chopping wood, the smell of leather, Louis L’Amour books, and all that.”
 And it’s all flowed through to Micah.
+“He loves the outdoors, particularly hiking and rock-climbing and he’s also quite a naturalist.
+He can identify most any bird and has a knack for finding the hidden things in nature that most people overlook.
+We’ll be hiking and you turn around and he’s snatched up a snake from the rocks.
+He’d be very at-home on National Geographic.”

 Jarett and his wife, Trish, connected as students at Asbury University, a small Christian school in the small town of Wilmore, Kentucky.
-Their daughter Chloe loves the outdoors and can hike a trail with the best of them, Jarett says, but she also loves the refinement of dresses, tea parties, pretty hair, and the like.
+Their daughter Chloe, currently in high school, plays soccer and got the nick-name “knuckles” for her aggression and toughness on the field, Jarett says, but she also loves the refinement of dressing nicely, quality teas, pretty hair, and the like.
+“She’s also really good on an ATV” and is often found racing around on trails behind their home.
 They live in a small rural community outside of Cincinnati, which is very much like the community where Jarett grew up.
 He likes it that Johnson Investment Counsel is a fairly small firm.
 “Big would be hard for me,” he says.
 “I enjoy connecting with people in a smaller setting.”

 His in-laws live close by and Trish’s father is the pastor of a small church called Good Shepherd International, a body of believers dedicated to serving African refugees.